Flexible Families (Foster-to-Adopt) Caseworker

 - Meet the attendance requirements of the job, including weekends and evenings as directed

-- Must have access to reliable transportation and possess a valid unrestricted driver’s license as frequent local travel will be required, overnight travel possible
+- Must have access to reliable transportation and possess a valid unrestricted drivers license.
+Must have proof of 100/300/100 current car insurance on any vehicles driven for the agency, as frequent local travel will be required and overnight travel is possible.

 - Work within approved budgets as established by the Executive Director